-Students will continue their development from previous courses in the fundamentals of animation, writing and creating animated projects.
-Students will be instructed on how to plot, script, storyboard, present and create animated projects using various modeling and animation techniques within a variety of professional software (Final Cut Pro X, Maxon Cinema 4D, Storyboard Pro, Toon Boom Harmony, Adobe Photoshop, Adobe Premiere, Adobe After Effects).
+Students will continue their development from previous courses in the fundamentals of 2D animation, writing and creating animated projects.
+Students will be instructed on how to plot, script, storyboard, present and create animated projects using various modeling and animation techniques within a variety of professional 2D & 3D software, including Storyboard Pro, Toon Boom Harmony, Maxon Cinema 4D, Blender, Adobe Character Animator and After Effects.
 Storyboards, mechanics of motion, camera techniques, 3D Animation, modeling, texturing and advanced rendering techniques will be integral parts of the course.
 This course is designed for students to begin earning industry certifications in Toon Boom, 3D Animation, and 3D Graphics.
+3D Animation is for students who are interested in the various concepts and possibilities of 3D Animation as it relates to the visual arts, being a creative communication/language medium, business and career concepts and the potential as a career.

-Recommendations: Successful completion of Computer Graphics or Intermediate Animation.
+Recommendations: Successful completion of Intermediate Animation.